r-lib/processx/inst/README.markdown

 [![Coverage Status](https://img.shields.io/codecov/c/github/r-lib/processx/master.svg)](https://codecov.io/github/r-lib/processx?branch=master)

-Tools to run system processes in the background, read their standard output and error, kill and restart them.
+Tools to run system processes in the background, read their standard output and error and kill them.

 processx can poll the standard output and error of a single process, or multiple processes, using the operating system's polling and waiting